Nuku

 Nuku was a traditional province of the island of Hiva Oa in pre-European times.
 It did not function as a unified governmental unit, but rather as a confederation of local tribes during times of war with tribes from Hiva Oa's other province, Pepane.
-Nuku comprised approximately the western half of Hiva Oa's landmass, as well as the whole of the tribes of the neighboring island of Tahuata.
+Nuku comprised approximately the western half of Hiva Oa's landmass, as well as the whole of the tribes of the neighboring islands of Tahuata and Fatu Hiva.